 And the best way to achieve this is by using the combination that determines the number of possible arrangements of those resources in an orderly fashion.

-The combination is a mathematical technique that can help you find the optimum solution for any cluttered situation.
+Combining these two is a mathematical technique that can help you find the best solution for any cluttered situation.

-And when I talk about the combination, I mean Linear programming.
+And when I talk about combination, I mean linear programming.

 As linear programming works to create a relationship between the variables, it becomes easier to make calculated decisions.